Backbone81/membership/README.md

 ### Basic Requirements

+- The gossip message queue does not have to sort all gossip ascending by transmission count.
+With 8k messages in the queue, this gets really slow and is also not necessary as we will never be able to put 8k gossip messages into the piggyback.
+We should use algorithms like quickselect to quickly find the 100 lowest gossip messages and then only sort them.
+The number of gossip to sort could be dynamically derived from the highest Get() calls done in the past.
+That way we could improve the performance significantly.
 - Add metrics to expose what is happening.
 - Add encryption and support multiple encryption keys for key rollover.
 The first key is always used for encryption, all keys are used for decryption.